Minter blockchain

 CalculateSaleReturn

-Given a coin supply (s), reserve balance (r), CRR (c) and a sell amount (a),
+Given coin supply (s), reserve balance (r), CRR (c), and sell amount (a), calculates the return for a given conversion (in the base coin):

 return r * (1 - (1 - a / s) ^ (1 / c));